gamondue/GlucoProgs/Documentation/README.md

 ## Feedback

-If you find areas where the documentation could be improved or expanded, please provide feedback to help make GlucoMan more accessible and user-friendly.
+If you find areas where the UI or documentation could be improved or expanded, please provide feedback to help make GlucoMan more accessible and user-friendly.

 ---